m0nica99/m0nica99.github.io/README.md

 # Best T.V Series
 ---
-Made by: Monica Friz R. Gonzaga
+Made by: Monica Friz R. Gonzaga (Goupil 9)

 Many T.V shows have booomed since the beginning of the pandemic.
 That being said, I thought it would be nice to share the love with all of you because I know you’re looking to binge something great right about now.